vr-thi/CAVE/ConfigTool/Readme.md

 ## V.1.0.2
 * Added menu's option **Settings / Autostart on the master computer** and state of this option in state bar.
-* Removed menu's option **Settings / Slave path config**.
+* Removed menu's option **Settings / Path to Slave...**.
 The path should be add/define directly in scripts.
 * Removed `config.xml`-file.